NealsSec/NealsSec.github.io/writeups/RE/hardware/netis/netis.md

 # Prologue

 This project is basically my first foray into hardware reverse engineering.
-My professor's at UTSA were the ones who pushed me to branch out into hardware reverse engineering and I am eternally grateful that they did so as hardware adds an additional interesting dynamic to typical software reverse engineering.
+My professor's at UTSA were the ones who pushed me to branch out into hardware reverse engineering and I am eternally grateful that they did so as hardware adds an interesting dynamic to typical software reverse engineering.

-With that being said this writeup is a work in progress and has not actually been fully completed.
-Below is a draft and it should be treated as such.

 # The Router